Article Sept. 6, 2019

 Community and culture in Brazil

-The concept is not new for ExxonMobil.
-For decades, the company has rigorously followed policies and practices that guide how it conducts its business.
+Corporate Social Responsibility is not a new concept for ExxonMobil.
+For many decades, the company has rigorously followed policies and practices that guide how it conducts its business.
 The methods for obtaining results are as important as the results themselves.

 Mais (More) Program

-Created in 2004, the Mais Program has the main objective of helping young people between the ages of 16 and 24 who attend public schools and are from low-income communities to get access to higher education in Rio de Janeiro.
+Created in 2004, Programa Mais has the main objective of helping young people, between the ages of 16 and 24 who attend public schools and come from low-income communities, to get access to higher education in Rio de Janeiro.

-The young people participate in college preparatory classes, cultural workshops, courses, Portuguese lessons, educational meetings and visits to museums, universities and companies.
-Since its launch, more than 539 students have attended the program, with more than a 140 of them reaching passing grades on the entrance exams for various public and private educational institutions in Rio de Janeiro.
-Of those who were successful at the entrance exam, 17 have already graduated from university.
+These young people participate in college preparatory classes, cultural workshops, courses, Portuguese lessons, educational meetings and visits to museums, universities and companies.
+Since its launch, more than 530 students have attended the program, and more than a 140 have reached grades to join public and private educational institutions in Rio de Janeiro.

-During the program, the students participate in activities that make them reflect on the decisive aspects in choosing a professional path.
-After getting into college, the students are monitored along their learning paths.
+During the program, the students participate in activities that make them reflect on the decisive aspects in choosing a professional career.
+After getting into the university, the students are monitored along their learning paths.

-From this new support provided by ExxonMobil, the Grife Refazer brand takes up the professional training of patients' mothers.
-The project aims the learning of craft activities.
-What is produced is purchased by the institution, generating income for the families.
-The courses are taught by volunteers and former patients who now work as artisans hired by the brand.
+An initiative between Instituto Refazer and Instituto Fernandes Figueira, Grife Refazer works on supporting mothers of ill children and encouraging them to take sewing classes, and to develop that craft as a source of income for their families.
+The project covers the learning of craft activities and the production made is purchased by the institution, generating income for the families.
+The courses are taught by volunteers and former assisted, who now work as artisans hired by the brand.

 ExxonMobil knows that investing in women's economic education results in long-term benefits for them and their families, societies and countries.
 In the last 10 years, ExxonMobil invested more than US$ 82 million in the promotion of economic opportunities for women.